AyushRV/VITY-JAVA-PROJECT/README.md

 -----

 ## Acknowledgements

-  - This project was created as part of the "Programming in Java" course on the Vityarthi portal.
+This project was made for the Vityarthi portal's "Programming in Java" course.

-  - All code is original and written by Ayush Raj Verma.
+   All of the code was created by Ayush Raj Verma and is original.